Friday, April 22, 2016

 Bees get protein from pollen and carbohydrates from nectar.

-Ground nesting bees like well-drained soils.
+Ground-nesting bees like well-drained soils.
 The hole above was one of many nearby (aggregation nesting of solitary mining bees).

 Bernie publishes short stories and photos reflecting Vermont's values of Green and Clean and Community.

-Uvm's Carse property Friday Field Walk photos
+UVM's Carse property Friday Field Walk photos

 LaPlatte River Marsh Area Friday Field Walk Photos